| Connecting by

 and Michigan are Grant Park and the Art

-Institute of Chicago, one of the most important art venues and
+Institute of Chicago, one of the most well-known art venues and

 schools in the United States.
 The Art Institute frequently has major